mleipzig/Tricks/auto_mri_deface.md

 ```

 and now the jobs will be automated for you.
 De-facing takes about 5 minutes per T1.
-One downside of this script is you lose the BIDS valid file format name. <b> I'll update some point in the future with code to fix that </b>
+One downside of this script is you lose the BIDS valid file format name and your T1's will all be named `my_T1_defaced.nii`. <b> I'll update some point in the future with code to fix that </b>